-This class will meet on Mondays and Wednesdays, beginning on Monday, May 9, 2016.
+Classes for this course will meet on Mondays and Wednesdays in accordance with the lecture schedule in this syllabus.
+The first class is on Monday, May 8, 2017.

 There will be TWO alternative lecture times for this course:

-3:00 PM, Eastern Time - taught by Stephen Haas 8:00 PM, Eastern Time - taught by Eric Martinez
+3:00 PM, Eastern Time - taught by Stephen Haas (shaas@nationalparalegal.edu) 8:00 PM, Eastern Time - taught by Eric Martinez (ericm@nationalparalegal.edu)